luimu64/Aviewer/README.md

  - requests

-Both scripts need to be in the same folder, and the script has to be ran from the projects root.
+Both scripts need to be in the same folder, and the script has to be ran from the project's root.